gardener/landscaper/docs/deployer/helm.md

     # Define exports that are read from the kubernetes resources or helm values,
     # so they can be used by other deployitems or installations.
-    # The deployer tries to read the export values until either the global or the specific timeout is exceeded.
+    # The deployer tries to read the export values until the timeout of the DeployItem (`spec.timeout`) is exceeded.
     exports:
-      defaultTimeout: 5m # global default timeout that is used when no specific timeout is set
       exports:
       - key: KeyA # value is read from the helm values
         jsonPath: .Values.keyA # points to the key in the helm values
       - key: KeyB # value is read from a secret and exported with name "KeyB"
-        timeout: 10m # optional specific timeout
         jsonPath: .data.somekey # points to the value in the resource that is being exported
         fromResource: # required
           apiVersion: v1 # specification of the resource type